 Learn More about BCCA-IN

 Credential recognition for your education and work experience can propel your job search in Canada.
-But, what is it and why is it important?
-Credential recognition provides employers, industry professionals, and regulatory bodies a standard measure of your skills and knowledge.
+But what is it, and why is it important?
+Credential recognition provides employers, industry professionals, and regulatory bodies with a standard measure of your skills and knowledge.
 Using a standard measure, you show your competence and expertise credibly.
 Discover how recognition can unlock career opportunities in Canada.

 Why is Credential Recognition Important?